JunxiangLin1/Stock-Trader/res/README.txt

 1. Add a stock
 2. Get a stock
 3. Get value
+3. Re-balance
+4. Print Composition
+5. Print value distribution
+6. Buy a stock
+7. Sell a stock

 Users can:
 1. Create a portfolio
 2. Get a portfolio
-3. Add a stock to a portfolio